 Climate change has caused grievous damage to the Earth and all living beings.
 As we become more and more aware of this damage, and the inadequate human response to it, we are left with a range of feelings.
 We may feel discouraged by our national governments’ limited response in the face of the magnitude of climate change.
-We may feel powerless and exhausted because the vast majority of people appear uninformed or even unconcerned about the climate crisis.
+We may feel powerless and exhausted because so many people appear uninformed or even unconcerned about the climate emergency.
 We may feel overwhelmed by bleak scientific reports—for example, about rapidly melting ice—and by news of catastrophic weather events.
 Many young people are losing hope for their future, wondering if it makes sense to start families and bring babies into a world on the brink of disaster.
 So many of us feel rage, despair, and deep grief.

 they don’t matter.
 But doing this can leave us discouraged and despairing.
-Unless we heal the emotional damage, it can be hard to stay motivated.
-It can be hard to stay focused on mitigating the climate crisis.
+Unless we heal the emotional harm, it can be hard to stay motivated.
+It can be hard to stay focused on addressing the climate crisis.

 Some people attempt to use their grief and rage to fuel their climate change work.
 This is akin to using jet fuel in a petrol car.
 There will be misfiring, a smoking engine, and eventually the engine will burn.
 Major repair will be needed to get it going again.

 We need opportunities to openly grieve about the damage being done to the Earth.
 Doing this can release enormous energy and free our thinking.
-Healing climate grief can give us the energy and ambition we need to respond appropriately to the climate crisis.
+Healing climate grief can give us the energy and ambition we need to respond appropriately to the climate emergency.

 The healing work occurs best in a network of people who support each other to notice, share, and release feelings of climate grief.
 The easily accessible healing process takes place in a safely structured setting.
 People become skillful at using it.